ranbureand/sitefolio/_projects/sempiternity-2.markdown

     %}
 </div>

-The site has been designed and developed in the browser, generated through [Jekyll](http://jekyllrb.com/ "Jekyll"), styled from scratch in [SCSS](http://sass-lang.com/ "SASS"), and typesetted in [Spectral](https://fonts.google.com/specimen/Spectral "Spectral on Google Fonts").
+The site has been designed and developed in the browser, generated through [Jekyll](http://jekyllrb.com/ "Jekyll"), styled from scratch in [SCSS](http://sass-lang.com/ "SASS"), and typeset in [Spectral](https://fonts.google.com/specimen/Spectral "Spectral on Google Fonts").

 <div class="figures">
     {% include image.html